 Robots upgrade to Python 3.11

 If your organization uses HighBond robots or Workflow robots, read this topic to familiarize yourself with the implications of the upgrade.
+Robots customers cannot opt out of the Python upgrade.

 The Python Software Foundation has announced that Python 3.8 is officially end-of-life on 14 October 2024.